Tuesday, 31 May 2016

 Valley of Geysers - you had to be there

-The valley is quite beautiful - green and lush with a river barreling through it, the valley walls variously coloured with smears of sulphur and other minerals deposited by the many geysers and springs that dot the flooe and walls of the entire valley.
+The valley is quite beautiful - green and lush with a river barreling through it, the valley walls variously coloured with smears of sulphur and other minerals deposited by the many geysers and springs that dot the floor and walls of the entire valley.
 Then further up the slope there are pools of blue water, gorgeous to look at but quite toxic, mud pools of various sizes plopping away like saucepans of simmering chocolate custard but to be avoided at all costs.

-The valley walls were like stained=glass windows
+The valley walls were like stained-glass windows

-Our guide Eliani with Lindsay
+Our guide Elaini with Lindsay

 National Park - just us and the view!